chektien/notes/immersification-colab.md

 ### What SIT can put on the table
 - provide capability training related to immersive technologies
-- provide PIXEL coys with first-hand access to IP created from the research horizontals
+- provide PIXEL coys with first-hand access to IP created from the research horizontals, e.g., virtual campus
 - provide PIXEL coys access to our eqpt sharing platform
 - provide access to academic-led funding opportunities with PIXEL coys